frankvegadelgado/sat/README.md

 Install: Install JDK 8 and SBT 0.13

-To build and run the web interface:
+To build and run from command prompt:

 ```
 git clone https://github.com/frankvegadelgado/sat.git